PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 shares the materialized-integer, applied-Split, and applied-Add sets so a nested branch is rewritten exactly once.
 Each nested inverse post adapter is rewired to its own Add output, while cleanup recursively collects adapters from the whole successful plan.
-Broader shared-output Split/Add and other mixed operand families deliberately remain in legacy.
+A bounded pre-scan now collects every Add operator in the selected tree.
+Multiple outputs of one Split may feed different nodes in that tree, while any consumer outside the tree that is not an exact inverse adapter rejects the complete candidate.
+Split outputs shared between the Add tree and a separate root-Concat input, and other mixed operand families, deliberately remain in legacy.
 The pseudo-LeakyRelu family proves the exact
 `ReLU(x) - alpha * ReLU(-x)` topology.
 It accepts either Mul operand order,
 requires scalar alpha, preserves Sub order, and supports direct or unary